patricknoda11/Warehouse-Project/README.md

 Warehouse class and the ImportEvent class, and the second bi-directional association was formed between the Warehouse class and the ExportEvent class.

+---

+### Phase 4: Task 3

+After reviewing the UML class diagram for this project, I realized that there are many unnecessary associations between the classes.
+Furthermore, the project seemed to lack an overall architectural design flow.
+If I had more time to work on the project, I would focus on creating an overall architectural design flow and eliminating the redundant associations seen in the UML class diagram.
+I would also integrate the observer design pattern into the current inventory display found on the GUI's main JFrame window to update every time a package is imported, exported, or whenever a saved file is loaded.

+- eliminate the uni-directional association between all the dialog classes and the warehouse class
+- eliminate the uni-directional association between ImportDialog and Package
+- eliminate the uni-directional association between ExportDialog and Package
+- integrate the Observer design pattern to make the current inventory display update every time changes are made to inventory